QEIIMC Campus - Stakeholder Consultations

 Last updated:

-May 2025
+July 2025

 Stakeholder Consultations

-Extensive stakeholder engagement is required before progressing further in the QEIIMC Trust approvals process.
+The QEIIMC is a complex Campus.
+Its smooth and continuous operation relies on the coordination of multiple business activities and projects.
+Extensive stakeholder engagement is required before progressing further in the Trust approvals process.
 A non-exhaustive list of stakeholder engagement requirements can be found below.
-The project team should undertake consultation with the QEIIMC Trust, and other relevant stakeholders as required, noting that unique projects may require further consultations not listed.
+The project team should undertake consultation with the Trust, and other relevant stakeholders as required, noting that a project may require further consultations not listed here.

 QEIIMC Trust